3rd Generation Iowan Returns Home to Guide Breathwork Meditation Journey

 Breathwork helps us move beyond our regular state of mind.
 From Greek origins, the word “holotropic” translates to “moving toward wholeness.”

 With your breath, powerful music, and your own inner wisdom – the goal today is to help you heal.
+While the word entheogen means “creating the divine within,” and is derived from the Greek roots en (within) theo (divine) and gen (creates).

 Yet, we will use just the breath to reach these levels.